kadirahq/meteor-react-layout/README.md

 #### SSR Support

-SSR Support is still experimental and you need to `meteorhacks:flow-router-ssr` for that.
+SSR Support is still experimental and you need to use `meteorhacks:flow-router-ssr` for that.
 Have a look at [this sample app](https://github.com/arunoda/hello-react-meteor).